Jimmy Garoppolo gives the 49ers exactly what they need, plus more Week 13 notes

 Aaron Rodgers appears on track to play in Week 15, and Green Bay is in the playoff hunt.
 It wasn't always pretty, but the Packers sustained that absence from the best quarterback on the planet and get the Browns next week.

-Raich has been on the radar of some smart established coaches in the league, and he does a lot for head coach Mike McCarthy in game-plan preparation and execution.
+Raih has been on the radar of some smart established coaches in the league, and he does a lot for head coach Mike McCarthy in game-plan preparation and execution.
 Don't let the esoteric title fool you.
 He is a future offensive coordinator for somebody (the Packers, quite possibly) and should get some traction as new coaching staffs are put together in January.

 More Week 13 notes